milaboratory/mitcr/README.md

 Only jar distribution is available for final MiTCR version, see [release](https://github.com/milaboratory/mitcr/releases) page.

-Final beta version with monor corrections and support of TRG/TRD can be found [here](http://files.milaboratory.com/mitcr/1.0.3.3-beta/mitcr.jar).
+Final beta version with minor corrections and support of TRG/TRD can be found [here](http://files.milaboratory.com/mitcr/1.0.3.3-beta/mitcr.jar).

 ### Documentation